What is your “ Share Turnover “ ratio ?

-I have written about the cost impact of buying unit trust / mutual fund which affecting the overall ROI in long run ( here ).
+I have written about the cost impact of buying unit trust / mutual fund which affecting the overall ROI in the long run ( here ).

 Quote “High turnover rates apply to actively managed funds, while passive portfolios such as an index fund have very low turnover ratios.
 To calculate the turnover ratio for a given fund, the total amount of assets purchased or sold during the year must be obtained.
 If a fund holds $100 million in AUM and $75 million of those assets are liquidated at some point during the measurement period, then assets sold/AUM = turnover rate, or 75%.

 It is important to note a fund turning over at 100% annually has not necessarily liquidated all positions with which it began the year; rather, the complete turnover accounts for frequent trading in and out of issues and the fact sales of securities equal total AUM for the year.
-Using the same formula, the turnover rate is also measured by the amount of securities bought in the measurement period.”
+Using the same formula, the turnover rate is also measured by the number of securities bought in the measurement period.”
 Unquote.

-What is your stocks traded turnover ratio ?
+What are your stocks traded turnover ratio?

-I try to work out my stocks traded turnover ratio by adding my buy & sell value divided by total equity asset value for 2017 vs 2016.
+I try to work out my stocks traded turnover ratio by adding my, buy & sell value divided by total equity asset value for 2017 vs 2016.

 Where Are The Customer’s Yachts